edHelper.com

 Tapirs

-1 Tapirs are like the offspring of pigs and elephants.
-Indeed, their bulky bodies, short legs, and short tails remind us of pigs, and their flexible, rubbery trunks are reminiscent of elephants.
-But, despite these similarities, tapirs are not related to either pigs or elephants.
-Rhinoceros are actually their closest relatives.
+1 Tapirs look like a cross between pigs and elephants.
+Indeed, their bulky bodies, short legs, and short tails remind us of pigs.
+Their flexible, rubbery snouts remind us of an elephant's trunk.
+But, despite these things in common, tapirs are not related to either pigs or elephants.
+Their closest relative is the rhinoceros.

-2 Tapirs are shy, solitary animals, dwelling in forests and grasslands.
+2 Tapirs are shy, solitary animals.
+They live in forests and grasslands.
 They never stray far from water.
-Hence, whenever they feel threatened, they flee to the nearest river, lake, or swamp for safety.
+Whenever they feel threatened, they flee to the nearest river, lake, or swamp for safety.
 Tapirs measure up to 8 feet long, stand nearly 3 feet tall, and weigh almost 800 pounds.
-Though slightly heavy-built, tapirs are surprisingly good athletes.
+Though heavy-built, tapirs are surprisingly good athletes.
 They are excellent swimmers and divers, swift runners, and skillful climbers.
-Tapirs have poor eyesight, but acute senses of hearing and smell.
-They use their proboscises (trunks) to locate and pick up food (leaves, fruits, water plants, or other vegetation.)
+Tapirs have poor eyesight.
+They have acute senses of hearing and smell.
+They use their snouts to locate and pick up food.
+They eat leaves, fruits, water plants, or other vegetation.

 3 There are four species of tapirs on Earth.
-Except for the Malayan tapir that lives in Southeast Asia, the other three -- the lowland or Brazilian tapir, the mountain tapir, and the Baird's or Central American tapir-- take up residence in Central and South Americas.
+The Malayan tapir lives in Southeast Asia.
+But the other three -- the lowland or Brazilian tapir, the mountain tapir, and the Baird's or Central American tapir-all live in Central and South America.

 Paragraphs 4 to 6: